-Tom’s holiday could be hers as well, and she would eat things she hadn’t had in years.
+Tom’s holiday could be hers, too, and she would eat things she hadn’t had in years.

 But when he came indoors with his bag of bismarcks, he said, “A couple of things?”

 “Pictures.
 I think there’s one of you, on top.
 I’m not in it, but I was at that…get-together, whatever, I remember.
-I think I’m a few years older than you.”
+I think I’m a couple years older than you.”

-“Couldn’t matter…oh, yeah.
-Now that’s just the day I was thinking of…your mom didn’t write anything…?
+“Couldn’t matter… Oh, yeah.
+Now that’s the exact day I was thinking of…your mom didn’t write anything…?
 No.” He smiled up at her.
 “My girlfriend.
 I forgot her name.”

 There were ways in which it couldn’t matter.
 But chiefly in that he hadn’t been paying attention.
 “So keep that.
 Any you see that are important to you.”

 “Listen.”
 He said this, without even a cursory shuffle through the box.
 “I was asking around.
-Kind of walking the parking lot.
-You know how at motels the air conditioning is insane… You go outside and its broiling.
+Kind of walking the parking lot…you know how at motels the air conditioning can be insane… You go outside and it’s broiling.
 You turn the AC down, it starts to broil inside, you turn it up…”

 “Arctic, yes.
 Fan blowing so loud you can’t think.
 I’ve been there.”

 “It’ll cool things off a little.
 Rain is good.
-Lightning…is bad.”
+Lightning, bad.”

 They were out, on an elevated spot, up a curve of road cut through rock, a buffy, silty layer in slow erosion under a shelf of heavy gunmetal, broken in verticals, the walls themselves anti-scenic, claustrophobic—but then you got to the lot at the top, and the point was only that, to look over the rail at the vista.